Film Spoilers and

 In the unnerving, unexpected twist ending of this hoax film, the used and betrayed Margaret resorted to viciously murdering Mike in cold-blood with multiple gunshots in a deserted airport baggage terminal.
 [Note: She was using the gun of her suicidal patient from the opening scene.]
 As he edged his way to an exit door after taking one bullet in the leg, she ordered that he beg for his life: "I want you to beg me."
 He claimed she was only bluffing:

 Her response was: "It's not my pistol.
 I was never here," before firing a second time.
 She was deadly serious: "Beg for your life, or I'm going to kill you," as he slid wounded to the floor.
 She added: "I can't help it.
 I'm out of control....Beg me for your life."
 He ranted and raved at her with foul language, as she slowly approached with her gun drawn:

 She remorselessly peppered him with another gunshot (her third) when he refused.
 He finally requested:

 Three more gunshots echoed as she killed him in cold-blood.
 In the end, she became the new con-artist.

-In the final scene, she was in a restaurant with a friend -- she autographed a book and stole a gold cigarette lighter.
+In the final scene, she was in a restaurant with a friend -- she autographed a book and stole a gold cigarette lighter from a purse.
 Her grimly smug smile of self-satisfaction afterwards as she lit her cigarette with it revealed that she had fallen into the addictive lure of being a con artist herself.